 Ideally, it’s said one should exercise at least every day.
 However, this remains to be a big challenge for most of us due to other activities like work or studying that leave us drained at the end of the day.

-Morning hours would therefore seem like a good time to exercise however that is also complicated by the early commute to work.
-Some would suggest to wake up early but citing the importance of sleep it may be rather counter-intuitive to get inadequate sleep in favour of exercising.
+Morning hours would therefore seem like a good time to exercise, however that is also complicated by the early commute to work.
+Some would suggest waking up early but citing the importance of sleep it may be rather counter-intuitive to get inadequate sleep in favour of exercising.

 So maybe the solution for all this could lie in the type of exercise one settles for.
-This is because traditional forms of exercise like playing a sport or going to the gym often require huge time investments which we can hardly accommodate in our busy schedules.
-All this assuming that time is the issue and not the motivation to actually exercise.
+This is because traditional forms of exercise like playing a sport or going to the gym often require huge time investments, which only a few can accommodate in our busy schedules.

-If this sounds like you then you may want to give a try the scientifically proven 7 minute workout.
+However, all this assumes that time is the issue and not the motivation to actually exercise in the first place.
+If this sounds like you, then you may want to give a try the scientifically proven 7-minute workout.

 Just as the name suggests, this exercise consists of short routines that last approximately 7 minutes.

 This exercise strategy, called the High-intensity Circuit Training (HICT), was published in the American College of Sports Medicine (ACSM) Journal back in 2013 and has since then grown quite popular.

 It was designed to address the limitations of recommended exercise guidelines which however effective are not realizable for most people.
 To quote the study:

 “Standard guidelines for aerobic training recommend 150 minutes per week of moderate-intensity exercise for 30 to 60 minutes per session and/or 75 minutes per week of vigorous-intensity exercise.
 Although these traditional protocols can be effective, they may not be realistic enough for time-conscious adults because of the amount of time necessary to complete each program….”High-Intensity Circuit Training Using Body Weight: Maximum Results with Minimal Investment1